ccordobab/qversity-data-2025-medellin-camilocordoba/README.md

 The dataset used is a messy JSON file stored in a public S3 bucket, containing information about mobile service customers.
 This pipeline ingests the data, transforms it through successive layers, and ultimately provides business-ready tables that answer real-world analytical questions.

+At the end of this readme file there are the **key business questions answered in the Gold Layer**, each linked to its corresponding dbt model

 **Technologies used:**

 - Docker